cclib/cclib.github.io/_sources/data_notes.txt

     ]
     ]

-Some programs print basis set details by deault, but for others you will need to include various keywords in order for ``gbasis`` to be parsed:
+Some programs print basis set details by default, but for others you will need to include various keywords in order for ``gbasis`` to be parsed:

 **Gaussian**: the `GFINPUT`_ keyword should normally be used (`GFPRINT`_ gives equivalent information in a different format and is supported in cclib after v1.2).